Undline/UndChain/readme.md

 ### Conclusions

 This should all be housed inside programs that have a form of revision control so that you can maintain and control projects.
-Ideally you would have an *organization* (in UndChain) responsible for creating these projects that way you can define roles and positions that you need. *Tip: never skip out on Documentation or Quality Control as it is critical for any successful project...*
+Ideally you would have an *organization* (in Modulr) responsible for creating these projects that way you can define roles and positions that you need. *Tip: never skip out on Documentation or Quality Control as it is critical for any successful project...*

 ---
 # Technical Documentation / Roadmap